 I have a million stories about losing files, sending the wrong file, confusing clients with files, you name it.
 Once I gave up my penchant for faxes, I embraced email attachments.
 But working as a writer or editor often involves many revisions.
 So I got creative with renaming documents.

 Clients would email me a file named “article.docx,” and I’d rename it “edited-article.docx.”
 Then the client would ask for revisions, I’d fix it again, and rename it “revised-edited-article.docx.”
 You can probably see where this is going.
 Every time I renamed a file and emailed it back, the margin of error increased.
 And sometimes changes could be lost if I forgot to click “save.”

 Google Drive helps solve these problems by allowing you to store documents in the cloud.
 You can either create files on your computer and then upload them to Google Drive, or create them in Drive from scratch.
 For example, I used Google Docs to type this blog post draft instead of Microsoft Word.
 The Doc was saved automatically as I added content, and once finished, I could share it with clients and allow them to comment or make edits right on it.

 You can access 15 GB of online storage free with a Google account.
-Paid plans start at $2.79 CAD per month for 100 GB of storage.
+For more storage, upgrade to a Google One plan that includes 100 GB of storage for $2.79 CAD per month.